 An excellent, and the most perfect way, to prepare for your child’s Baptism is to attend Mass each Sunday as a family.
 Yes, we can feel conscious if they cry or are disruptive, but please try not find this as a reason to stay away - people will understand.
 If it has been a while since you last attended Mass, please do not be afraid.

-Members of our parish preparation team will meet with you before the date of your child’s Baptism.
+Fr John will meet with you before the date of your child’s Baptism.
 You will receive further information about the Baptism Rite and it’s significance — please take time to read through this, and think about the journey you are embarking upon.